 The V-PLEX assay menu is organized by panels.
 Grouping the assays into panels by species, analytical compatibility, clinical range, and expected use ensures optimal and consistent performance from each assay while still providing the benefits and efficiencies of multiplexing.
-V-PLEX panels are provided in MSD's 10-spot, 96-well plate format.
+V-PLEX panels are provided in MSD's MULTI-SPOT[®] 96-well plate format.
 The composition of each panel and the location of each assay (i.e., its spot within the well) are maintained from lot to lot.
-Individual V-PLEX assays are provided on MSD's single-spot, 96-well plates.
+Most individual V-PLEX assays are provided on MSD's single-spot, 96-well plates.
+The remaining are provided on the multiplex panel plate.